dvdvideo1234/TrackAssemblyTool/readme.md

 Q: Where are the trains/vehicles, are there any of these?
 A: Dude seriously, make them yourself, what's the point of playing Gmod then ... xD

-Q: How can I assemble a track with different piece types in one place?
-A: Check "Ignore track type" checkbox.

-Q: Can I rid of the ghosted piece temporary ?
-A: Yes you can uncheck "Enable ghosting" checkbox.

 Q: What is this yellow line into the advisor, what is it for ?
 A: Remember when I got suggestions to do the switchers.
    This is an easy way of indicating which NEXT active position ( of some... )